Chris has been professionally developing award-winning landscapes for pools and patios in the West Michigan area for over 11 years.

 Adding plants around your poolside retreat will help create a lush and inviting place to kick back and relax.
-Not only will plants add interest around the landscape, there is a direct functional benefit for having them around, too.
+Not only will plants add interest around the landscape, but there is also a direct functional benefit for having them around, too.

 Plants will ease the transition from pool patio to landscape bed, encouraging a low-stress environment.
 The surrounding temperature can even be lowered due to the proximity of plants, as they can provide shade and reduce the glare of sunlight off the patio surface.